 STEAMING THE CAKE

 To set up the wok for steaming, place a steaming rack just over 2 inches high in the center of the wok.
 Fill the wok with enough water to reach just below the top of the steaming rack.
-Take the rack out, cover the wok and bring the water to boil.
-Then, place the steaming rack back into the center of the wok and carefully place the turnip cake above the rack.
-Steam the cake for 28 to 30 minutes.
+Bring the water to boil.

 I prefer using a large wok, like this 14-inch stainless steel one, for steaming.